Effective Electromagnetic Wave Properties of Disordered Stealthy Hyperuniform Layered Media Beyond the Quasistatic Regime: Conclusions and Discussion

-We applied this newly derived formula (\ref{eq:scaled-eps-eff-strat}) to disordered stealthy hyperuniform layered media at $\chi=0.1,0.2$, and $0.3$.
-It is noteworthy that our multiple-scattering formula (\ref{eq:scaled-eps-eff-strat}) accurately predicts that these disordered systems are perfectly transparent in the infinite-volume limit, implying no Anderson localization, up to a finite wavenumber proportional to $\chi$ given as \eqref{eq:trans-regime}.
+We applied this newly derived formula [\eqref{eq:scaled-eps-eff-strat}] to disordered stealthy hyperuniform layered media at $\chi=0.1,0.2$, and $0.3$.
+It is noteworthy that our multiple-scattering formula [\eqref{eq:scaled-eps-eff-strat}] predicts that these disordered systems are perfectly transparent in the infinite-volume limit for a finite ratio $\varepsilon_2/\varepsilon_1$, implying no Anderson localization up to a finite wavenumber proportional to $\chi$, as given by \eqref{eq:trans-regime}.
 This observation is remarkable in that such extended states in 1D disordered systems are more difficult to achieve than in higher dimensions \cite{Sh95, aegerter_Coherent_2009, izrailev_anomalous_2012, wiersma_disordered_2013, yu_Engineered_2021}.
-However, to further confirm that there is no Anderson localization for the predicted perfect transparency range, it is necessary to determine the localization length as a function of the sample size of these stratified media theoretically and numerically, which is being carried out elsewhere \cite{Kl_local_2023}.
+If the localization length is actually finite, we expect that it will be extremely large for sufficiently small $\varepsilon_2/\varepsilon_1$ compared to any practically large sample size in the transparency interval in such stratified media, as will be reported elsewhere \cite{Kl_local_2023}.
 In contrast, for disordered non-stealthy layered media, hyperuniform or not, our theory shows that there is no spectral range of perfect transparency, implying that localization emerges as the system size grows.

 Our findings also have important practical implications.
 For example, we clearly demonstrate that disordered stealthy hyperuniform layered media can be employed as low-pass filters that transmit waves up to a selected wavenumber.
 Furthermore, combining our theory with the capabilities to generate media with a prescribed spectral density \cite{Uc04b, Ba08, Zh15a, Ch18a} enables an inverse-design approach \cite{To09a} to engineer and fabricate layered dielectric materials with novel wave properties.
 One possible design is a layered medium satisfying $\spD{k}=0$ for $k<\epsilon$ and $2k_L < k < 2k_U$, which transmits waves within a narrow spectrum $k_L < k_1 < k_U$.
 Notably, such computationally designed layered media as well as other 1D disordered models can be readily fabricated via vacuum deposition \cite{affinito_new_1996}, spin-coating \cite{lee_LayerbyLayer_2001}, and 3D printing techniques \cite{tumbleston_continuous_2015}.
 Thus, our results offer promising prospects for engineering novel optoelectronic devices.